Faro Property Insights

 Sale price per sq.m. for each property price in Faro Region

-Depending on your circumstances you may also qualify for Portugal’s residency and tax incentives, particularly if you have Non-Habitual Residency (NHR) status.
+Depending on your circumstances if you are interested in a Faro property, you may also qualify for Portugal’s residency and tax incentives, particularly if you have Non-Habitual Residency (NHR) status.

 Picture by ema.ay via Flickr

-Why choose the Region of Faro for your second home?
+Why choose a Faro property for your second home?

 The region offers a wealth of entertainment, culture and leisure activities, including museums, galleries, churches, a cathedral and award-winning golf courses.
 There are also other sporting facilities including tennis, horse-riding, cycling and watersports, with many prestigious events held here annually.